 Data Analyst Learning Path

-A data analyst's job is to turn raw data into decisions.
-The tools on this site form a complete stack for doing that work in Python and SQL.
-This guide explains where each tool fits in the workflow, the recommended reading order, and how the articles connect to each other.
+A data analyst turns raw data into decisions.
+The articles on this site cover the tools you need to do that work in Python and SQL.
+This guide shows where each tool fits, what to read first, and how the pieces connect.

 The DA Workflow

-Every analysis follows the same five stages, regardless of the tool or domain:
+Every analysis follows the same five stages, no matter the tool or the topic:

 1. Extract → pull data from a database or file